TBS-EACPD/infobase/email_backend/README.md

 Clients are identified by IP and, if it exists in the completed template, a special template field with key `"client_id"`.

 If you want clients to be able to send more frequent emails, adjust `TIMEOUT_WINDOW` or `REQUESTS_IN_WINDOW_BEFORE_TIMEOUT` in `src/throttle_requests_by_ip.js`.
 If you receive sustained spikes in requests and require more than 1 instance of the GCF then adjust/remove `--max-instances` in the deploy script.
-Note that setting a hire number of max-instances compromises the ability to throttle by IP as the memory of who made what requests is transient and specific to each GCF.
+Note that setting a higher number of max-instances compromises the ability to throttle by IP as the memory of who made what requests is transient and specific to each GCF.